 Zethraeus, Niklas, Ljiljana Kocoska-Maras, Tore Ellingsen, Bo von Schoultz, Angelica Lindén Hirschberg, and Magnus Johannesson.
 2009.
 “A Randomized Trial of the Effect of Estrogen and Testosterone on Economic Behavior.”
 Proceedings of the National Academy of Sciences of the United States of America 106 (16): 6535–38.

 Figure S1a.
-Experiment 1: Flow diagram of the progress through the phases of a parallel randomized trial of T and placebo groups
+Experiment 1: Flow diagram of the progress through the phases of a parallel randomized trial of testosterone and placebo groups

-The pathway of recruiting for Experiment 1 from eligibility assessment, randomisation, allocation, and study execution are depicted with associated samples size
+The pathway of recruiting for Experiment 1 from eligibility assessment, randomization, allocation, and study execution are depicted with associated samples size

 Figure S1b.
-Experiment 2: Flow diagram of the progress through the phases of a parallel randomized trial of T and placebo groups
+Experiment 2: Flow diagram of the progress through the phases of a parallel randomized trial of testosterone and placebo groups

-The pathway of recruiting for Experiment 2 from eligibility assessment, randomisation, allocation, and study execution are depicted with associated samples sizes.
+The pathway of recruiting for Experiment 2 from eligibility assessment, randomization, allocation, and study execution are depicted with associated samples sizes.

 Figure S2: Example RMET item